pharmaverse/pharmaverse/content/contribute/lead/_index.en.md

 * __Support and Maintenance__
   * To stay included in pharmaverse, packages must be actively maintained.
     * If a package is started in the pharmaverse, then a maintenance strategy can be organized within participating pharmaverse organizations.
-If a package is included pharmaverse but owned by a individual organization, then that organization is responsible for ensuring the package is maintained.
+If a package is included in pharmaverse but owned by a individual organization, then that organization is responsible for ensuring the package is maintained.
 Lack of maintenance of a package will result in the package being removed from pharmaverse.
-    * If an organization no longer wishes to maintain a package, but it is crucial to the pharmaverse, then pharmaverse may accept moving the packages under the pharmaverse Github organization and taking on maintenance.
+    * If an organization no longer wishes to maintain a package, but it is crucial to the pharmaverse, then another contributing organisation within the pharmaverse may accept moving the packages under the pharmaverse Github organization and taking on maintenance.
   * The main branch of the package repository must be protected, and a separate development branch should be used.
 A resticted set of maintainers should have authority to admit changes to the main branch.
   * The main branch of the package should additionally have Continuous Integration (CI) requirements in the form of automated testing.
     * At a minimum, the CI actions should test R CMD Check on Windows, Linux, and MacOS.